 Hundreds wrote to the governor asking for mercy, among them the NAACP, churches and labour unions.
 One citizen informed him:

 The governor disagreed:

 On June 16th 1944, Stinney, carrying a Bible under his arm, walked to the electric chair, just 81 days after his arrest.
 He was so small they had trouble strapping him in.
 The mask over his face was too big and fell off in the middle, “revealing his wide-open, tearful eyes and saliva coming from his mouth.”
 A few minutes later he was dead.

-Thanks to Peanut, Thinking Better, Jefe and Bulanik for suggesting this post.
+Thanks to Peanut, Thinking Better and Jefe for suggesting this post.